 In fact, bilingualism can bring a lot of benefits.
 They’ll grow up hearing two languages and they’ll also be able to understand and speak both languages like a native long before they’ve ever taken any classes in either of them.

-If the child goes to a school where English isn’t spoken by the other children, they’ll be able to distinguish and will already have an advantage when it comes to their English classes.
+If the child goes to a school where English isn’t spoken by the other children, they’ll be able to distinguish and will already have an advantage when it comes to their English lessons.

 You needn’t worry about it stunting their development when it comes to their other language, either.
 As a language learner, a young child is more than capable learning two languages at the same time.